Asimov-Chuang/DeepHalo/6ydQ-3.md

 > Q: Section “4.1 Residual Connection for Large Choice Sets” is quite confusing

 A: Regarding Section 4.1: One of the key computational benefits of the polynomial is exactly as you suggested – a few layers can include a large universe, which prevents the very deep structure (line 234).
-We further discuss the quadratic benefit in Section 4.2 (line 262-264) and provide a logarithmic relation, namely, a linear number of layers can cover exponentially many items.
+We further discuss the quadratic benefit in Section 4.2 (line 262-264) and provide a logarithmic relation, namely, a linear number of layers can cover exponentially many effect orders.
 To enrich section 4.1, we will particularly refer to the quadratic example in the revised version.

-(refer to other responses)
+We refer the reviewer to Appendix A 2.2 and A 2.3 and the example (Section 2) we give in our response to reviewer Unm8.
+Regarding potential numerical issues, we note empirically that training remains stable in the featureless setting, even with very high-order interactions (see Figure 2).
+In the feature-rich setting, stacking too many quadratic layers may lead to instability during training.
+However, it is important to emphasize that achieving very high orders is not necessary in practice.
+In experiments such as Expedia, we find that modeling effects up to the 4th or 5th order already provides sufficient expressiveness.
+This strikes a desirable balance—yielding interpretable models with a manageable number of effects, while maintaining strong performance.

 > Q: For section 4.2., if I understand well, $e_S$ is a vector of 1s...